Sam948-byte/Sam948-byte/README.md

   <img src="https://img.shields.io/badge/Knows-MarkDown-FFF?logo=markdown" alt="markdown">

-I'm a high school student, pulling their hair out over FIRST Robotics
+I'm a high school senior, getting ready to apply for colleges and looking for an internship

 ---